lanzhou-psy/personal-page/_pages/projects.md

 ### 3. Computational Mechanisms of Childhood Adversity on Mental Health

 My third research line aims to answer **why and how** childhood adversity alters underlying computational processes in learning, decision-making, and emotion regulation that drive mental health outcomes.
 Using reinforcement learning, Bayesian modeling, and network analyses, I aim to identify **latent computational mechanisms** that link early experiences to psychopathology and adaptive functioning.
+I am using behavioural experiments data from ZIB study.

 ### 4. Traumatic Memory and Intensive Ecological Momentary Assessment (EMA)